kelsk/hotel/design-activity.md

 I hope to copy/paste the majority of the code, and then refactor once the new class is functioning and passing all the tests.

+---

+About halfway into refactoring I deduced that this choice to separate the methods in "Reservation_Manager" was extremely unnecessary.
+It simply created back-and-forth coupling between the "Reservation_Manager" and the "Reservation_Creator".
+I do not think this a particularly efficient refactoring.
+I'm not sure what would be a better solution to the overstuffed ReservationManager class.
+While that class is technically responsible for more information processing and accessing than the rules of object-oriented design might allow for, I can't come up with a more efficient system of object organization.
+I would welcome suggestions on what I could have done better.

+As a result of this activity, I noticed that my tests were not optimally testing my code.
+I made some small refactors to a few of them to improve them.